louisremi/jquery.browser/README.md

 There are still valid use cases for browser sniffing:

 - as a fallback when features can't be detected or inferred (see [The Undetectables](https://github.com/Modernizr/Modernizr/wiki/Undetectables))
-- to match the appearance of you webapp with a platform (beware, most OS's can be skinned)
+- to match the appearance of you webapp with a platform (beware, most operating systems can be skinned)
 - to offer links to specific browser extensions or mobile apps, according to the browser/platform

 In any case, remember that user-agent strings can be spoofed.